Working with Insurance Providers for Rehab & Mental Illness Treatment

-- The insurance company reviews the claims included on the bill of services and determines which, if any, treatment services it will pay to the rehab (or reimburse the insured, if the insured paid out-of-pocket and is now filing a claim for reimbursement).
+- The insurance company reviews the claims included on the bill of services and determines which, if any, treatment services it will pay for.

 - After a claim is reviewed, the insurance company will provide both the rehab center and the insured with an explanation of benefits (EOB).
 The EOB will include important information, such as the dates of service, treatment services claimed, charges, the dollar amount of any patient financial responsibility (e.g., a copay), and any amount that the rehab is being paid on the claims.
-If the rehab is being paid, the insurance company will usually make a payment shortly after the EOB, typically by an electronic fund transfer.
+The insurer will then send a payment for any covered charges to the treatment provider.

 Understanding the Appeals Process